The information in this article applies to:

 Text and dimension objects appear on-screen as they will on the printed page.

-When Print Preview is enabled, color will display depending on whether Print in Color is selected in the Print View dialog.
+When Print Preview is enabled, color will display depending on whether Print in Color is selected in the Print dialog.

 The Reference Display does print if it is visible.

-Finally, if your printer still will not print to your physical printer or plotter successfully, try printing to aPDF file.
+Finally, if you still cannot print your file using your physical printer or plotter, try printing to a PDF file.

-To print to a PDF file
+To print/export to a PDF file

 If the PDF will not print correctly to your printer either, please contact your printer manufacturer for continued troubleshooting instructions.